andrewacashner/hearingfaithms/chapters/chapter-2.md

 If the King was the defender of the faith, then Judaism was its enemy, as dramatized by the long portion of the play that centers on Judaism's incapacity for faith.
+The allegorical character *Judaísmo* becomes a vivid representation of the incapacity to acquire faith, *despite* the sense of hearing.
 Judaism is forcefully excluded from the festivities celebrated within the play, which culminate with the consecration of the Eucharist.
 Instead Judaism stands to the side and asks the character Faith to explain each